hrice9/solidify/README.md

 # solidify

-Simple desktop app for solidifying hollow STL files for use in 3D printing
+Removes hollow cavities from stl files for use in resin 3D printing.

+**This project is still in development** and currently does not implement any mesh simplification features.